Finding the perfect coffee machine for your particular needs can be like finding a needle in a haystack, there are such a huge number of options!

 Check Price - ao.com

 This is the Nespresso machine I have, and I think it’s a fairly impressive machine, for the cost.
-Not that it does anything that any of the other machines won’t do, I was basically struck by how good quality it looks and feels, when I got it, compared to some of the mildly cheaper machines.
+Not that it does anything that any of the other machines won’t do, I was actually struck by how good quality it looks and feels, when I got it, compared to some of the mildly cheaper machines.

 Check Price - Amazon UK